Knightjames0/BackupFiles/README.md

 List of Commands

 add [file...] - add file paths or directory paths to backup.
+For file paths with spaces inclose with ("").

-For file paths with spaces inclose with (\"\").
+remove [file...] - remove file paths or directory paths from backup.
+For file paths with spaces inclose with ("").

 list - provides a list paths added